Hey there!! I am probably dozing by the window, please give me a bit more time :)

 That’s not an easy question, honestly.
 I’m on a lifelong journey of exploring my inner self, which is also subtly changing all the time, so I can only share with you the most recent answers.

-I’m a slow thinker.
-It often takes me a while to interpret my surrounding situation because there are layers of ‘processors’ in my head, which force me to organize things in a logical and higher-level way, and also to evaluate whether my thoughts are rational enough.
-This relatively long chain of reactions in my (secret little) head is the chief reason why I seem relatively quiet in the discussions.
+I’m a (relatively) slow thinker.
+It often takes me a while to interpret my surrounding situation when making decisions because there are layers of ‘processors’ in my head, which force me to organize things in a logical and higher-level way.
 But a slow thinker is not a slothful thinker.
-In fact, I desire thoughts of high quality as avidly as others and I’m capable of generating insightful ideas after considerate thinking.
+In fact, I desire thoughts of high quality as avidly as others and I’m capable of generating insightful ideas after considerate thinking, especially in an inclusive environment.

 I’m highly empathetic and sensitive in nature.
-I can cry really hard when reading a distant tragedy on the phone screen, and I can write songs for someone else’s stories.
-This character is the foundation for my wanting to be a user researcher, but I also remind myself all the time not to let my emotional responses take control.
+I can immediately burst into tears when reading news of a distant tragedy, and I can write songs for someone else’s stories.
+This character is the foundation of my motivation to be a UX researcher, but I also remind myself all the time not to let my emotional responses take control.
 My ideal identity as a researcher is to be an advocate for evidence while maintaining some degree of acute intuition.

 Final thoughts…